bluetomlee/andre/README.md

 Andre
 ==============
 Andre is a Node.js file-watching template compiler for [ejs](https://github.com/visionmedia/ejs) and [underscore](http://underscorejs.org) templates.
 By default it will output compiled ejs templates as javascript files, although it can optionally output rendered templates files as well.
-Andre can optionally use underscore as its templating engine, or you can specify a custom template engine.
+In addition to ejs, Andre can also use underscore as its templating engine, or you can specify a custom template engine.

 #### example